Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Simulation Results

 \subsection{Simulation Setup}

-We validated our framework using a mixed-traffic simulation environment in \texttt{SUMO} interfacing with Python programming language via TraCI \cite{lopez2018microscopic}.
-In the simulation, we considered an intersection with a control zone of length \SI{250}{m} for each lane, with \SI{150}{m} upstream and \SI{100}{m} downstream of the stop line position.
+\hilitediff{We validated our framework using a mixed-traffic simulation environment in \texttt{SUMO} interfacing with Julia programming language via \texttt{TraCI} \cite{lopez2018microscopic} and \texttt{PyCall} package.} In the simulation, we considered an intersection with a control zone of length \SI{250}{m} for each lane, with \SI{150}{m} upstream and \SI{100}{m} downstream of the stop line position.
 We conducted multiple simulations for three traffic volumes: $1200$, $1400$, and $1600$ vehicles per hour and six different penetration rates: $0\%$, $20\%$, $40\%$, $60\%$, $80\%$, and $100\%$.
 The vehicles are randomly assigned to the lanes, with higher entry rates for left turns and straight-through traffic, while the entry rates across four directions are balanced.
 In our implementation, \texttt{GUROBI} optimizer \cite{gurobi} is used to solve the QP and LIP sub-problems.
-The parameters of the problem formulation and the algorithm are given in Table~\ref{tab:parameters}.